top nil defenders

 Damon Wilson II, Missouri

 Wilson posted two productive seasons at Georgia before transferring to Missouri, where he has exploded for 8.5 sacks in his first 11 games.
-He has used part of his NIL earnings to donate more than $10,000 to a youth football program in his hometown of Venice, Fla.
+Wilson has used part of his NIL earnings to donate more than $10,000 to a youth football program in his hometown of Venice, Fla.

 Rueben Bain, Miami